Oceanside police requesting $500K for surveillance

-SAN DIEGO COUNTY, Calif. — Oceanside police are asking the city to approve a $500,000 allocation to buy 54 surveillance cameras it wants to install around the city.
+SAN DIEGO COUNTY, Calif. — As Oceanside blooms with growth, including two new hotels, police are asking the city to approve a $500,000 allocation to buy 54 surveillance cameras it wants to install around the city.

 If approved, the police would have access to 24-hour footage of high-traffic areas downtown.
 The money for the surveillance system would come from Measure X, a sales tax increase approved by voters in 2018, according to a proposal on the Wednesday City Council meeting agenda.